A Kinson website devoted to old Kinson and modern Kinson

 One half is kept as a short sward for recreation purposes and local children have play facilities housed within a circular fenced-off area where dogs are not permitted.

 The lower, sloping half of the close, has been managed as a hay meadow for flora and fauna and is now stock fenced and grazed by cattle.
-A recently laid down hedgerow is gradually developing.
+A recently planted hedgerow is developing.

 Poole Lane Meadows contains over 7 tree and shrub species; 25 species of wild flowers including orchids; 10 grass species; also ferns, mosses, rushes and sedges.